-In this section, we take you through the basic steps of planning and designing your fence.
-This includes planning the fence layout, determining what components you need, and preparations you will need to make before you begin building.
+In this section, we take you through the basic steps of mapping and designing your fence.
+This includes deciding the fence layout, determining what components you need, and what preparations you will need to make before you begin building.

 Investigate Fencing Laws

 It is important to consider adjacent landowners when planning a fence, especially for perimeter or boundary fences, since there is potential for conflicting views.
-Investigate local and state laws to determine your legal rights and responsibilities in regards to fencing systems.
+Investigate local and state laws to determine your legal rights and responsibilities.

 Fencing is a major investment.
 In some situations, you may be eligible for cost-share opportunities through government programs.
 Consult your local Soil and Water Conservation District (SWCD) or Natural Resource Conservation Service (NRCS) on the availability of cost-share funds and tax credits for fencing and water delivery systems for livestock.

-It helps to plan your fence layout in advance and choose the various components you’ll need to complete the installation.
+It helps to draw your fence layout in advance and choose the various components you’ll need to complete the installation.

 Using the planning guide (click image for full document), sketch out the area you wish to enclose, noting distances.
 Then draw in the approximate locations of buildings or barns that will be adjacent to or enclosed by the fence.